urluckyturtle01/state_of_solana/README.md

 - Add charts to any page in the dashboard
 - Configure data sources for each chart
 - Preview charts during creation

-## Chart Storage

-Charts created in the admin panel can be stored in two ways:

-1. **LocalStorage (Development)**: Charts are stored in the browser's localStorage by default
-2. **Database (Production)**: For persistent storage across all users, configure with a PostgreSQL database

-See [README-CHARTS.md](README-CHARTS.md) for detailed setup instructions for both storage options.

-### Moving Charts Between Environments

-If you've created charts on one port or environment (e.g., localhost:3000) and need to move them to another (e.g., localhost:3001 or production):

-1. Use the export script in the scripts directory: `node scripts/export-charts.js`
-2. Follow the instructions to export charts from your browser's localStorage
-3. Import to the new environment using the import script: `node scripts/import-charts.js`

 ## Data Sources